If a Tree Falls, Who Pays?

 Your Property, Your Policy

 Keep in mind that a windstorm isn’t anyone’s fault; it’s an act of nature.
-If a tree does damage your property during a windstorm, your policy will cover the damages.
-After all, that’s why you purchased a homeowners policy—to protect yourself against unforeseen losses like a tree damaging your house.
+If a tree does damage your property during a windstorm, your policy should cover the damages.
+After all, that’s why you purchased a homeowner's policy—to protect yourself against unforeseen losses like a tree damaging your house.

 If the tree doesn’t damage your house but instead damages your fence, are you still covered?
 Generally, you are.

-If, in the aftermath of a storm, you discover that a tree has fallen on your car, your homeowners policy doesn’t apply.
-Instead, you’ll be looking at your auto policy.
+If, in the aftermath of a storm, you discover that a tree has fallen on your car, your homeowner's policy doesn’t apply.
+Instead, you should look to your auto policy.